felixbur/nkululeko/README.md

 ## Overview
 A project to detect speaker characteristics by machine learning experiments with a high-level interface.

-The idea is to have a framework (based on e.g. sklearn and torch) that can be used by people not being experienced programmers as they mainly have to adapt an initialization parameter file per experiment.
+The idea is to have a framework (based on e.g. sklearn and torch) that can be used to rapidly and automatically analyse and investigate audio data automatically.

+* New [We started a slack channel to discuss issues related to nkululeko](https://join.slack.com/t/nkululekoworkspace/shared_invite/zt-1wtvbxtwz-P5YoRJq8whxKSee86ebhJg).
+Please click the link if interested in contributing.
 * The latest features can be seen in [the ini-file](./ini_file.md) options](./ini_file.md) that are used to control Nkululeko
 * Below is a [Hello World example](#helloworld) that should set you up fastly, also on [Google Colab](https://colab.research.google.com/drive/1GYNBd5cdZQ1QC3Jm58qoeMaJg3UuPhjw?usp=sharing#scrollTo=4G_SjuF9xeQf), and [with Kaggle](https://www.kaggle.com/felixburk/nkululeko-hello-world-example)
 * [Here's a blog post on how to set up nkululeko on your computer.](http://blog.syntheticspeech.de/2021/08/30/how-to-set-up-your-first-nkululeko-project/)